Self-Taught Optimizer (STOP): Recursively Self-Improving Code Generation: Ethics Statement: Concerns about Developing STOP

 Concerns about the consequences of RSI have been raised since its first mention. \citet{minsky_marvin_artificial_1966} wrote, ``Once we have devised programs with a genuine capacity for self-improvement, a rapid evolutionary process will begin...
 It is hard to say how close we are to this threshold, but once it is crossed, the world will not be the same.''
 This is a particularly contentious topic recently, with intensified concern over negative consequences \citep{ambartsoumean2023ai, gabriel_challenge_2021}.\looseness=-1

-It is therefore important to carefully weigh the risks and benefits of studying RSI and specifically the small advance we introduce.
-First, STOP does not alter the black-box language model and hence is not full RSI.
-Moreover, at this point, we do not believe that the scaffolding systems STOP creates are superior to those hand-engineered by experts.
+It is thus important to carefully weigh the risks and benefits of studying RSI and specifically the small advance we introduce.
+First, STOP does not alter the black-box LM and hence is not full RSI.
+Moreover, at this point, we do not believe the scaffolding systems STOP creates are superior to those hand-engineered by experts.
 If this is the case, then STOP is not (currently) enabling additional AI misuse.
 At the same time, it facilitates the study of aspects of RSI code generation such as sandbox avoidance and reward hacking.
-As \citet{paulfchristiano_thoughts_2023paper} argues, advances in scaffolding and agent models have the advantage of interpretability compared to advances in language models.
+As \citet{paulfchristiano_thoughts_2023paper} argues, advances in scaffolding and agent models have the advantage of interpretability compared to advances in LMs.

-However, as techniques for API-based fine-tuning of closed models become more available \citep{gpt3finetuning}, it would be plausible to incorporate these into the improvement loop.
-Therefore, it is difficult to assess the generality of our approach, especially with increasingly powerful large language models.
-However, this is itself a motivation for this work: understanding how language models improve their scaffolding in the STOP self-improvement loop can help us understand and potentially mitigate negative impacts of better models.
-For instance, the simplistic ways in which the current language models disable the sandbox are easily detectable.
-In essence, we would rather first observe problems with GPT-4 in simplified settings than with even more powerful language models in real-world use.
+However, as techniques for API-based fine-tuning of closed LMs become more available \citep{gpt3finetuning}, it would be plausible to incorporate these into the improvement loop.
+Therefore, it is difficult to assess the generality of our approach, especially with increasingly powerful large LMs.
+However, this is itself a motivation for this work: understanding how LMs improve their scaffolding in a self-improvement loop can help us understand and potentially mitigate negative impacts of better models.
+For instance, the simplistic ways in which current LMs disable the sandbox are easily detectable.
+In essence, we would rather first observe problems with GPT-4 in simplified settings than with more powerful LMs in real-world use.\looseness=-1